Dumpster Rental in Rock Hill, SC

 List of Household Hazardous Waste

 Don’t be fooled, household hazardous waste can be just as dangerous and harmful to the environment than any other so called hazardous materials.
 If precautions are not heeded, in the use of these products, and they are not disposed of properly they can wreck havoc on our ecosystems.
 Plastic bags are made up of petrol chemicals and take forever and a day to decompose.
-These chemicals slowly find there way into our underground drinking water and can have a devasting effect on our health.
+These chemicals slowly find their way into our underground drinking water and can have a devasting effect on our health.
 Find a substitute like a tote bag.
 But if you use a cloth tote bag, take the time to put into the wash.

 Below are some bullet points of some hazardous wastes that you use every day.
-A pamphlet developed by the EPA was used to compile this list.

 - Pool chemicals